-On April 1, 2023, the Ontario Principals’ Council (OPC) will celebrate our 25-year anniversary.
-We will mark this milestone through March 2024 with several events and initiatives that celebrate and build on 25 years of quality leadership in public education.
-Stay tuned for a milestone video, Gala Dinner celebration and Summit on the Future of Public Education in Canada.
+On April 1, 2023, we celebrated our 25-year anniversary.
+This milestone was marked with several events and initiatives that acknowledged and built on 25 years of quality leadership in public education.
+The milestone video can be viewed here.

 We want to thank all of you for helping us to build the organization we have today, representing close to 5,400 principals and vice-principals in every English public school board in Ontario.
 Our mandate and mission have always been to offer advocacy, professional learning and legal support to school leaders, so you can support students, build successful school communities, mentor staff and create safe, successful environments where every student can learn to their full potential.
 Thank you for your ongoing commitment and dedication to this most important goal!